The Tort of Nuisance

 Whilst a continuing state of affairs may be found in order to impose liability,

-a single act is capable of amounting to a nuisance.
+A single act is capable of amounting to a nuisance.

 Crown River Cruises v Kimbolton Fireworks [1996] 2 Lloyds Rep 533 Case summary